Mark Canha Player Props: Brewers vs. White Sox

 Mark Canha At The Plate

-- In 24.2% of his games this season, Canha has driven in at least one run.
-In seven of those games (7.4%) he recorded two or more RBI, while accounting for three or more of his team's runs in two contests.
+- In 24.0% of his games this year, Canha has notched at least one RBI.
+In seven of those games (7.3%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.